MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-mobile-app.md

 ![Unwanted flow](./media/learning-mobile-app/send-a-reminder.png)

-Now, click on this flow as you don’t really want this one anymore, and we see that you have a few options.
+Now, click on this flow as you don’t really want this one anymore, and you see that there are a few options.

 ![Disable or delete](./media/learning-mobile-app/disable-delete.png)

-To enable or disable the flow, **press the Enable flow** toggle.
-You can also delete it by **pressing the Delete flow** button.
+To enable or disable the flow, **touch the Enable flow** toggle switch.
+You can also delete it by **touching the Delete flow** button.

 ![Disabled flow](./media/learning-mobile-app/disabled-flow.png)

-You can see the **run history** of the flow, to get an idea of its **successful and unsuccessful runs**.
+You can see the **run history** of the flow, to get an idea of its **successful and unsuccessful** runs.
 And you can always **edit the flow**, in case you want to **make it useful** to yourself again.

 ## Next Lesson ##

-In our next lesson, we will look at how to **create a  button flow for a team**.
+The next lesson covers **how to create a  button flow** for a team.